NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 ---------------------

 In contrast to other ASR related tasks or models in NeMo, speaker diarization supported in NeMo is a modular inference pipeline.
-Datasets here denotes the data you would like to perform speaker diarization on.
+Datasets here denote the data you would like to perform speaker diarization on.

 An example Speaker Diarization dataset Hydra configuration could look like: